Military Hearing Loss Claims

 You should undergo regular audiograms in the armed forces.
 You must meet the required standards, otherwise you risk being medically downgraded or discharged from service.

-If you believe that the MOD is responsible for your hearing loss and you are now facing downgrading or discharge, you may be facing a significant loss of income.
+Adequate hearing protection is crucial for military personnel to prevent noise-induced hearing loss.
+The MoD has a responsibility to provide appropriate hearing protection to its members.
+If you believe that the MoD's negligence in providing sufficient hearing protection has led to your hearing loss and you are now facing downgrading or discharge, you may be facing a significant loss of income.
 For legal advice, speak to a solicitor from JMW today.

 How can I prove that I lost my hearing serving in the armed forces?